FlatAssembler/EtymologyGame/README.md

 # EtymologyGame
 A web-game about historical linguistics.

 This is a web-game that simulates phonological developments of two related imaginary languages and makes tasks based on that.
-It can be seen live on my [website](http://flatassembler.github.io/etymologist.html)
+It can be seen live on my [website](http://flatassembler.github.io/etymologist.html).
+I have also written [a paper in Croatian about the algorithm used in it](https://flatassembler.github.io/Fonoloska_evolucija_jezika.docx).

 `etymologist.html` uses JQuery, advanced CSS and basic SVG to create a graphic interface, but it, of course, doesn't work in all browsers.